yuval-ro/yuval-ro/README.md

 ## About

-I am a web developer and a software architect.
+I'm a web developer and software architect.

 ## Skills